 Fines for non-compliance are high; up to €20,000,000 or 4% of global revenue, and the EU is not shy about enforcing them.

-Read the Risk Managers Guide to the GDPR to learn more about developing a GDPR strategy and maintaining ongoing compliance.
+Read our General Data Protection Regulation (GDPR) compliance checklist to learn more about developing a GDPR strategy and maintaining ongoing compliance.

 The FISMA security framework is aligned closely with NIST cybersecurity standards and requires agencies and third parties to maintain an inventory of their digital assets and identify any integrations between networks and systems.